 K-2, 3-5, Middle school, High school

-Supplies: $200 for schoolwide programs.
-Cost per student or class for smaller program and varies depending on the materials
+Supplies: Cost per student or class for programs vary depending on the materials

 My programs are available year round.
 My availability depends entirely on that years schedule.
 Recommended planning for programs two months to eight months in advance.